JIC-CSB/kilombo/doc/manual.md

 The simulator uses SDL for grapical output.
 All configuration and result files are written in JSON.

 The program is distributed under the *WHICH LINCESE??* license, with no warranty.
-The simulator was developed in the (SWARM Organ)[www.swarm-organ.eu] project.
+The simulator was developed in the [SWARM Organ](www.swarm-organ.eu) project.

 Contact:
 - Fredrik Jansson fjansson@abo.fi